 To find out more, continue reading here…

-Rev. 3 board of the Junior Computer ][
+Rev. 3 board of the Junior Computer ][ with 128KB of SRAM and a slightly changed address decoding

 The Computer is devided into two parts.
 On the left side are the main computer components.
 The 6502 CPU, 6532 RIOT (RAM, Input/Output and Timer), ROM (8 KB EEPROM), RAM (64 or 128 KB SRAM), the 1MHz quarz cristal and some 74LSxx logic chips for address decoding and clock generation.
 There is also a double timer chip on the lower left corner for debouncing the Reset (RST) and Stop (ST) keys.
 On the top lies the (in the picture not populated) expansions connector.
 And on the bottom side there is a connector for the two 8 Bit I/O ports coming from the 6532 RIOT.
 A small transistor amplifier on port B0 can be used to drive a loudspeaker, to make some simple noise.